 What are the benefits of becoming a category captain?

-1) Improved relationship with the retailer.
+- Improved relationship with the retailer; and

-2) Additional influence over strategy for the category including products ranged and product facings.
+- Additional influence over strategy for the category including products ranged and product facings.

-Today, successful Category Captains possess a broad range of skills and expertise.
+Today, successful category captains possess a broad range of skills and expertise.
 They customise product placements and store layouts to improve the customer experience while committing to being part of the retailer’s team.

 Interested in learning more?
 Feel free to take a look at our free category management resources here.
-If you’re already on the journey to becoming a Category Captain, but need support in certain aspects, like planogram services or software go ahead and schedule a call with an account advisor at a time that suits you best.
+If you’re already on the journey to becoming a category captain, but need support in certain aspects, like planogram services or software go ahead and schedule a call with an account advisor at a time that suits you best.